+While the rate of in-store customer participation is unknown, a survey in Dayarian and Pazour (2022) found there is general interest from a high rate of in-store customers to participate in crowdsourced picking opportunities.
 We consider different rates of participating customers, specifically, considering 100, 125, 150, and 175 expected participating customers out of the 192 mean arrival of customers to the store.
 This results in 4 levels of f = 52%, 65%, 78%, and 91%.
 For each level of f, we generate 100 random instances of in-store customer arrival to each $v \in V^s$.

-We solve TSPs for cobots (Section 5.1.2) following a column generation method where at each iteration a master problem as well as a subproblem is solved optimally following a bidirectional labeling algorithm with dynamic halfway points (Tilk et al. 2017) which had quick convergence.
-As dedicated pickers get assigned more $v \in V^r$ compared to cobots as a result of no waiting time, following the same method had slow convergence.
-Thus, we followed a compound method where we take the best result out of an algorithm described by Santini et al. (2018) and Clarke and Wright saving algorithm (Clarke and Wright 1964) to determine the initial sequence for dedicated pickers.
+We solve TSPs for AMRs (Section 5.1.2) following a column generation method where at each iteration a master problem as well as a subproblem is solved optimally following a bidirectional labeling algorithm with dynamic halfway points (Tilk et al., 2017) which had quick convergence.
+As dedicated pickers get assigned more $v \in V^r$ compared to AMRs as a result of no waiting time, following the same method had slow convergence.
+Thus, we followed a compound method where we take the best result out of an algorithm described by Santini et al. (2018) and Clarke and Wright saving algorithm (Clarke and Wright, 1964) to determine the initial sequence for dedicated pickers.
 Lastly, we ran our experiments on a computer with processor Intel(R) Core(TM) i7-10510U CPU @1.80GHz to 2.30 GHz, 32.0 Gb of memory, Windows 11 Pro 64-bit, solver version Gurobi 10.0.1, and Python 3.11.5.

-6.1.
-Benchmarks
+6.1 Benchmarks

-For comparison purposes, we provide the pick performance achieved when a store does not deploy any cobots, but instead has 1, 2, 3, or 4 dedication pickers (denoted as a resource mix C0D1, C0D2, C0D3, and C0D4, respectively).
-To determine the results with only dedicated pickers, we determine the initial picking assignments as described in Section 5.1.1 and then sequence them using the TSPbased initial sequencing policy in Section 5.1.2.
+For comparison purposes, we provide the pick performance achieved when a store does not deploy any AMRs, but instead has 1, 2, 3, or 4 dedication pickers (denoted as a resource mix C0D1, C0D2, C0D3, and C0D4, respectively).
+To determine the results with only dedicated pickers, we determine the initial picking assignments as described in Section 5.1.1 and then sequence them using the TSP-based initial sequencing policy in Section 5.1.2.
 These decisions do not require updating because, with dedicated pickers, the work is controllable and does not change over the wave.
-As shown in Table 2, 1 dedicated picker (C0D1) is unable to achieve $\rho = 100\%$ in any of the instances.
+As shown in Table 1, 1 dedicated picker (C0D1) is unable to achieve $\rho = 100\%$ in any of the instances.
 As we increase the number of dedicated pickers we can achieve $\rho = 100\%$ for the lower N instances only.
 To achieve $\rho = 100\%$ across all instances requires 4 dedicated pickers.
-To deploy the same total number of resources and to answer our first seven questions, in the next subsections we utilize a resource mix with 3 cobots and 1 dedicated picker (i.e., a C3D1 mix).
-And in Table 2 we also display the average percent picked (i.e., ρ) across each of the 10 instances, and for each of 12 variants.
+To deploy the same total number of resources and to answer our first seven questions, in the next subsections we utilize a resource mix with 3 AMRs and 1 dedicated picker (i.e., a C3D1 mix).
+And in Table 1 we also display the average percent picked (i.e., ρ) across each of the 10 instances, and for each of 12 variants.